ibnunaufal/nfc-tool-tki/README.md

 # NFC Tools TKI

 NFC Tools TKI is a tool used to read NFC cards based on PT TKI's rules.
-Each time an NFC card is tapped, it reads the first 8 characters of the NFC ID.

 ## How to use